Japanese invasion of Taiwan (1895): Japanese capture of Yunlin and Chiayi

 The Imperial Guards Division commenced its march south from Changhua on 3 October.
 On 6 October the division's advance guard defeated a force of 3,000 insurgents at Talibu.
 On 7 October the division fought an important action with the insurgents at Yunlin, driving them from a series of fortified positions.
 On 9 October the division fought the second-largest battle of the campaign, the Battle of Chiayi, to storm the walled city of Chiayi, where the insurgents had decided to make a determined stand.
 According to report, the Chinese and Formosans numbered 10,000 men and included both regular and volunteer units.
 The true figure was probably around 3,000 men, but the insurgents were stiffened by a force of 600 Black Flags, who now fought the Japanese for the first time during the campaign, and also deployed cannon and machine guns on the city walls.
 After a preliminary bombardment with their mountain artillery the Japanese scaled the walls and broke into the city.
 The insurgents were defeated, leaving over 200 dead on the field.
 Total casualties in the Imperial Guards Division in the engagements fought between 3 and 9 October were 14 killed and 54 wounded.
-The division was ordered to halt at Chiayi and wait until Prince Fushimi's northern expedition went ashore at Pa-te-chui before resuming its advance.
+The division was ordered to halt at Chiayi and wait until Prince Fushimi's northern expedition went ashore at Budai before resuming its advance.

 Liu Yongfu's conditional surrender offer

 On 10 October, discouraged by the news of the fall of Chiayi, Liu Yongfu made an offer of conditional surrender to the Japanese.
 He asked that no Formosan should be punished for having taken up arms against the Japanese, and that all Chinese soldiers still in Taiwan should be treated hospitably and repatriated to Canton or Amoy.
-The surrender offer was conveyed to the Japanese headquarters at Makung in the Pescadores by the British warship HMS Pique, and the Japanese replied that they would send a warship to Anping, the outport of Tainan, on 12 October to discuss Liu's proposals.
+The surrender offer was conveyed to the Japanese headquarters at Magong in the Penghu Islands by the British warship HMS Pique, and the Japanese replied that they would send a warship to Anping, the outport of Tainan, on 12 October to discuss Liu's proposals.
 On 12 October the Japanese cruiser Yoshino arrived off Anping, but Liu Yongfu refused to go aboard, perhaps fearing treachery.
 The Japanese subsequently informed him that they would accept only unconditional surrender.